TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 ### 4. HACS Addons

 Included is a drop in YAML file (smart-display-dasboard.yaml) that can be used.
-You can make your own obviously, but for those who want an easy setup, copy and paste the code into the Raw section of your dashboard.
-AFter that, select the entities that are associated with said cards.
+You can make your own obviously, but for those who want an easy setup, copy and paste the code into the RAW Editor of your dashboard.
+After that, select the entities that are associated with said cards.
 Make sure you have HACS installed.

 Install **Swipe Navigation** from HACS (Frontend section), then add `/hacsfiles/swipe-navigation/swipe-navigation.js` as a Lovelace resource.
 No card config needed - it activates automatically on all views.